1966-535/app-ideas/Projects/Team-Clarity-App.md

 -   [ ] User can see an error message if either the user name or password fields are empty or if the combination of the two is invalid.
--   [ ] User can see the users role name (`team lead` or `team member`) displayed in the
+-   [ ] User can see the users role name (`team lead` or `team member`) displayed in the navigation bar

 ### Define Issue Page
--   [ ] Users with the `team lead` role can see the Define Issue page containing the issue description input text field and 'Cancel' and 'Add' buttons.
+-   [ ] Users with the `team lead` role can see the Define Issue page containing the issue description input text field and 'Cancel', 'Add', and
+'Delete' buttons.
+-   [ ] User can see the current issue when the page is displayed or an empty description text box if an issue hasn't yet been defined.
 -   [ ] User can enter a short description of the issue a solution is to be decided on.
 -   [ ] User can click the 'Add' button to add the issue.
 -   [ ] User can see and error message if the description text box is empty.
 -   [ ] User will see a confirmation message following an 'Add' operation.
+-   [ ] User can click the 'Delete' button to delete the current issue along with any evaluations associated with it.
+-   [ ] User can see a message confirming the status of a 'Delete' request.
+-   [ ] User can click the 'Cancel' button to clear the issue description.

 ### Evaluate Issue Page
 *_TBD_* Process based on team members defining solutions, assigning pros and cons and ranking them